oskar-anderson/portfolio/src/posts/HedgehogDBD.md

 This solution allow all registered commands to be rollbacked.

 ##### A-star algorithm

-For better readability of the schema the table relation lines avoid going over tables and try to reasonably avoid passing other relation lines.
-I had first hoped to find a pathfinding library that would achieve this fairly generic problem, but was quickly disappointed as the existing libraries lacked a cost-based grid system to control the grid movement.
+I had first hoped to find a canvas based library for either arrow drawing or pathfinding that would allow visualization of table relationship lines.
+I could not find any arrow drawing libraries and was quickly disappointed in pathfinding libraries as they lacked a cost-based grid system to control the grid movement.
 I ended up creating my own A* star algorithm:
 ```ts
 findPath(start: { x: number, y: number }, heuristicTarget: { x: number, y: number }, ends: { x: number, y: number }[], grid: WorldGrid) {